Characters of the Marvel Cinematic Universe: A–L: Ayesha

-Ayesha (portrayed by Elizabeth Debicki) is the high priestess of the golden-skinned Sovereign race.
-She hires the Guardians of the Galaxy to protect Anulax Batteries from the Abilisk, but after Rocket steals several of the batteries with the intention to later sell them, she becomes enraged and sends her fleet of Omnicraft to kill them.
-Later, she is seen observing the gestation of a new member of the Sovereign race, and names it Adam.
+Ayesha (portrayed by Elizabeth Debicki) is the high priestess of the golden-skinned Sovereign race, one of the races created by the High Evolutionary.
+She hires the Guardians of the Galaxy to protect Anulax Batteries from an Abilisk, but sends her Omnicraft fleet to execute them soon after as a result of Rocket stealing several of the batteries with the intention to later sell them.
+When the fleet is destroyed during the battle on Ego, Ayesha decides to create Adam to hunt down the Guardians.
+In 2026, she is forced to awaken Adam prematurely while forced by the High Evolutionary to assist him in tracking down Rocket.
+She is killed when Counter-Earth is destroyed.